scoutstrap/scoutstrap/README.md

 ## ToDo
-Features and things we want to do:
+Features and things we want/need to do:
+- Write intro and contributing docs pages
 - Add in multiple variations of colours (i.e. different primaries)
+- Add in more colour helpers
+- Add in section logos & helpers
 - Further styles and options of Navbars
+- Create examples, current examples are directly from Bootstrap

 Open an issue if you have any other requests!